Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Real Time Streaming Protocol.
 Enables the controlled delivery of real-time data, such as audio and video.
 RTSP is designed to work with established protocols, such as RTP and HTTP.

-Conditional statements added to the ASA configuration to define security policy for a particular situation.
+Conditional statements added to the adaptive security appliance configuration to define security policy for a particular situation.
 See also ACE, ACL, NAT.

-The configuration currently running in RAM on the ASA.
-The configuration that determines the operational characteristics of the ASA.
+The configuration currently running in RAM on the adaptive security appliance.
+The configuration that determines the operational characteristics of the adaptive security appliance.

 security association.
 An instance of security policy and keying material applied to a data flow.
 SAs are established in pairs by IPsec peers during both phases of IPsec.
 SAs specify the encryption algorithms and other security parameters used to create a secure tunnel.
 Phase 1 SAs (IKE SAs) establish a secure tunnel for negotiating Phase 2 SAs.
 Phase 2 SAs (IPsec SAs) establish the secure tunnel used for sending user data.
 Both IKE and IPsec use SAs, although SAs are independent of one another.
 IPsec SAs are unidirectional and they are unique in each security protocol.
 A set of SAs are needed for a protected data pipe, one per direction per protocol.
 For example, if you have a pipe that supports ESP between peers, one ESP SA is required for each direction.
 SAs are uniquely identified by destination (IPsec endpoint) address, security protocol (AH or ESP), and Security Parameter Index.
 IKE negotiates and establishes SAs on behalf of IPsec.
 A user can also establish IPsec SAs manually.
 An IKE SA is used by IKE only, and unlike the IPsec SA, it is bidirectional.